Jumpscale/g8cockpit/docs/installation/Using-Telegram/using-Telegram.md

-## Using the Cockpit Deployer Chatbot
+## Installation using the Cockpit Deployer Chatbot

 The recommended way to deploy a Cockpit is using the **Cockpit Deployer Chatbot**, as an alternative to installing using an AYS blueprint.